 Refigure your tax for each carryback year after taking into account the NOL carryback.
-Include any tax from Forms 4970 and 4972.
-Attach an explanation of the method used to figure your tax and, if necessary, a detailed computation.
+Include any tax from Form 4970, Tax on Accumulation Distribution of Trusts, and Form 4972, Tax on Lump-Sum Distributions.
+Attach any schedule used to figure your tax or an explanation of the method used to figure the tax and, if necessary, a detailed computation.

-For example, write "Tax Rate Schedule-1997" if that is the method used for that year.
+For example, write "Tax Rate Schedule-1998" if that is the method used for that year.

 You do not need to attach a detailed computation of the tax in this case.